Quick Facts & FAQS · Camp Loma Mar

 A. Going away to camp for a week can be a challenging experience at any age.
 It is perfectly normal for some children to experience difficulty coping with the many changes associated with being away from home.
 In anticipation of this, we recommend that you prepare your child by talking with him/her about the experience prior to camp.
 Let them know that you have confidence in their ability to cope with the new lifestyle they are about to experience, and try to focus on the positive aspects of going to camp, such as the new friends they will make or the activities they will enjoy.
 Once your child is at camp, our caring, well-trained staff will keep campers busy and engaged, leaving little time for homesickness.
 Positive supportive letters from home are reassuring for campers.
 Campers are not allowed to use the phone while at camp.
 Our experience indicates that, once a child talks to a parent, their homesickness increases and may become difficult to manage.
 If homesickness persists we will contact the parent to work together in resolving the situation.
 There are countless resources online to prepare yourself and your child for the feeling of being homesick while are camp, visit www.campparents.org/homesickness to get started on how to prepare.
 We also strongly recommend the book, Homesick and Happy by Michael Thompson.

 Hot Tip - You can help reduce homesickness in a number of ways: Speak to your camper about camp in a positive way.
 Many campers don't even think about being nervous, scared or sad until and adult says to them "There's no need to be nervous, scared or sad."'
-Share with your camper fun stories from when you were a camper.
+If you went to camp, share fun stories from when you were a camper with your child.
 Send a letter early, by the Friday before their session, so they get mail on their first day.
 Remember that often its harder for you to say goodbye to them than it is for them to say goodbye to you, so keep it all positive.
-We'll also be sending all of our first-time camp parents a free copy of the Secrets to Summer Camp Success DVD/CD pack that has been shown to cut homesickness intensity by an average of 50% in first-time campers.
+We'll also be sending all of our first-time camp parents digital access to the Secrets to Summer Camp Success video that has been shown to cut homesickness intensity by an average of 50% in first-time campers.